r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

-Check results using R-devel on an arm64 ('M1') Mac running macOS 12.6 'Monterey' with Xcode/CLT 14.0 and an experimental build of gfortran (a fork of 12.0).
+Check results using R-devel on an arm64 ('M1') Mac running macOS 13 'Ventura' with Xcode/CLT 14.1RC2 and an experimental build of gfortran (a fork of 12.0).

 Timezone Europe/London
 Locale en_GB.UTF-8, LC_COLLATE=C